-Publishing in the grey genre is not a matter of concern and does not influence the promotion of publications for distribution and use.
+Publishing GOMC reports as grey literature is not a matter of concern and does not influence their promotion and use.

 Distribution

 It is a dynamic process, showing that no single approach to distribution is as effective as multiple and varied means.